-Certification from University Division
+Certification from University Division or Other Academic Units

-Students should meet with a University Division advisor, who can provide guidance in meeting certification requirements.
+Students should meet with an education advisor, who can provide guidance in meeting certification requirements.
 These requirements include:

-- An overall IU grade point average (GPA) of 2.5 or higher; - 30 credit hours of college level coursework completed; and - Completion of EDUC-G203: Communication for Youth Serving Professionals, with a grade of C or better.
+- An overall IU grade point average (GPA) of 2.5 or higher; - 30 credit hours of college level coursework completed; and - Completion of EDUC-G 203: Communication for Youth Serving Professionals, with a grade of C or better.

-Step 2: Admission to the Teacher Education Program (TEP)
+Admission to the Teacher Education Program (TEP)

-After completing further, program-specific requirements, students may be admitted to the Teacher Education Program (TEP).
+After completing further, program-specific requirements, students completing a teacher education program which leads to licensure, may be admitted to the Teacher Education Program (TEP).
 Admission to TEP is competitive; meeting minimum admission requirements is necessary but not always sufficient for admission.
 Late applications are considered on a space-available basis.

-Students are required to submit an online application by October 1 to start authorized professional education courses during the spring semester or March 1 to start authorized professional education courses during the fall semester.
+Students should submit an online application by October 1 to start authorized professional education courses during the spring semester or March 1 to start authorized professional education courses during the fall semester.